watsona4/scipy2016/SciPy2016TripReport.md

 > scale Python applications can be launch extremely efficiently on
 > state of art supercomputing systems, it is the time for the high
 > performance computing community to seriously consider building
-> complicated computational applications at large scale with Python.*
+> complicated computational applications at large scale with Python.

 -

 ### SymEngine: A Fast Symbolic Manipulation Library \[General\]